snafusauce/javaStuff/README.md

+---
 # javaStuff

-NOTES ON JAVA SYNTAX AND BEST PRACTICES
+---
+## Notes on Syntax and Best Practices

+### Imports
++ import java.util.ArrayList; //used for array list
++ import static java.lang.Math.*; // import Math class
++ import java.util.Scanner; //for user input
++ import java.util.Random; //for random number generator

+### Arraylists methods
-import java.util.ArrayList; //used for array list which are better than arrays because they can change sizes import static java.lang.Math.*; // import Math class import java.util.ArrayList;
+Data structure that is better than normal arrays because arraylists can change sizes

+When declaring arraylists use <Integer>  <Double> and <Char> for types you would normally declare as doubles or chars.

-declare an arraylist
+__Declare__ an arraylist

+    import java.util.ArrayList;

     ArrayList<String> shoppingCart = new ArrayList<String>();

+__Add__ to an arraylist

     shoppingCart.add("Trench Coat");
     shoppingCart.add("Tweed Houndstooth Hat");
     shoppingCart.add("Magnifying Glass");

+__Remove__ things from an arraylist.
+You can remove by index or by value; removing by value will remove only the first instance.

     shoppingCart.remove(1);
-// shoppingCart now holds ["Trench Coat", "Magnifying Glass"] shoppingCart.remove("Trench Coat");
+    // shoppingCart now holds ["Trench Coat", "Magnifying Glass"]

+    shoppingCart.remove("Trench Coat");

+__Update__ or __Change__ a value in an arraylist.

     //changing a value
     shoppingCart.set(0, "Tweed Cape");

+__Access__ an arraylist.

     //access an arraylist
     shoppingCart.get(2)

+Check the __size__ of an arraylist.

     //check the size
     shoppingCart.size()

-// Random int value between 10 and 20
-int d = (int)(Math.random() * 11 ) + 10;
+__Traverse__ an arraylists

+    //traverse an arrayList
+    for (int i = 0; i < secretCode.size(); i++) {
+        // Increase value of element value by 1 int num = secretCode.get(i);
+        secretCode.set(i, num + 1);
+      }

+### Random Numbers

+Required library.

-// Importing the Random library import java.util.Random;
+    // Importing the Random library
+    import java.util.Random;

+First create a random generator object

-/*     // Creating a random number generator
+    // Creating a random number generator
     Random randomGenerator = new Random();
+Pass it into a variable by calling the nextInt() method with the required number.
+Add one since it stats at 0.

     // Generate a number between 1 and 6
     int dieRoll = randomGenerator.nextInt(6) + 1;

-*/
+### Classes
+Classes are blueprints for objects and enable the creation of custom methods, subclasses, and fat data types.

     class classes {

+        // a blueprint for a dog
         public class Dog{

-        private String name;
+            //A class field or attribute, something you fill later private String name;

             //Other methods and constructors
             public String getName() {
               return name;
             }
-      }
+            //These methods are basically functions for the class objects }

+__Private__ fields and methods are only accessible by the class they're a part of.

-      /*Even though the instance variable name is private, other classes could call the public method getName() which returns the value of that instance variable.
-Accessor methods will always be public, and will have a return type that matches the type of the instance variable they’re accessing. */
+__BUT__ in the example above even though the field variable 'name' is private, other classes can call the public method __getName()__.

+This returns the value of that instance variable.

+Accessor methods will always be public and will have a return type that matches the type of the instance variable they’re accessing.

-      /* Similarly, private instance variables often have mutator methods (sometimes known as “setters”).
-      These methods allow other classes to reset the value stored in private instance variables. */ public class Dog{
+Similarly, private instance variables often have __mutator methods__ (sometimes known as “setters”).
+These methods allow other classes to reset the value stored in private instance variables.

+      public class Dog{
         private String name;

-        //Other methods and constructors
+        //setter method
         public void setName(String newName) {
           name = newName;
         }